amcurley/GA_projects/Projects/project-1-master/README.md

 However, that route is not possible to take for every state.

 Recommendations for states who do not have a mandation:
-- Offering the SAT and ACT during regular school hours
-- Covering all parts of the exam fees
-- Increasing access to honors and AP courses
-- Increasing access to the PSAT and preparatory courses

-These suggestions can help to increase participation rates and also mean total scores.
-Offering the SAT and ACT during regular school hours will increase the rates of participation.
-Covering all part of the exam fees will also aid in increasing the rates of participation.
+- **First**, states could offer the SAT / ACT during school hours.
+This makes it so the students do not have to schedule it themselves and make accomadtions for going to the test.
+Which both could be big reasons why students do not take the tests.
+- **Second**, states should cover all parts of the exam fees.
+For students who get free lunches and free resources it is unjust to make them pay upwards of $50+ to take one of these exams and prepare for the exam.
+Not covering all the fees could also play a role in students not being able to actually take the test.

-Increasing access to honors and AP courses will aid in the increase of the mean total scores.
-The earlier that students can get into higher level classes the better.
-This will prepare them for these types of tests.
-Increasing access to the PSAT and school offered preparatory classes will also help to increase the mean toal scores.
+- **Third**, increasing access to honors and AP courses.
+Students who take these classes are far more ready for the SAT and ACT tests.
+Increasing access to these test will aid in increasing participation while also increasing mean total scores.
+- **Fourth**, increasing access to PSAT/NMSQT.
+In my school we had to pay for this course and had to stay after school for a few hours a week which is not possible for some students.
+Increasing access to the PSAT/NMSQT will lead to a higher participation rate and a higher mean total score.